Imagine how baffled you’d be if you opened your Google Analytics dashboard tomorrow and found that your traffic had flatlined.

 While most of Google’s penalties can be imposed in an automated way, there are some penalties that are imposed by the search engine giant’s human reviewers.

-When a manual penalty hits your site, you’ll receive an alert in your Webmasters dashboard.
-You can look for alerts within the Manual Actions tab, under Search Traffic.
+When a manual penalty hits your site, you’ll receive an alert in your Google Search Console dashboard.

 You’ll also get an email alert.